Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 To learn more about custom modules and classes in Xperience by Kentico, see the [Object types](https://docs.xperience.io/x/AKDWCQ) documentation.

 #### Media libraries

-🔥media libraries are all globalized => there is change in library code name, new codename is "{SiteName}_{LibraryCodeName}"🔥
+* In Xperience by Kentico, Media libraries are global instead of site-specific.
+* The code name of each media library on the target instance is `{SiteName}_{LibraryCodeName}`.
-* Media library permissions are currently not supported in Xperience by Kentico, so are not migrated.
+* Media library permissions are currently not supported in Xperience by Kentic and are not migrated.

 #### Attachments